chedim/chedim/README.md

 And that will make you a better software developer.

 P.S.
-Learn graph and information theory, too.
+Learn graph and information theories, too.

 https://mstdn.social/@chedim/109280322154350944